How To Plan Your Day: Five Time Management Principles To Help You Thrive

 - Involve your children.
 Yes, the task may take a little longer, but you will train them to develop important life skills, and eventually, you will work yourself out of a job.

 There are many other ways you can reduce distractions.
-These are the ones that have been most helpful for me and caused me the greatest distraction.
 Pay attention over the next few days.
 When you notice yourself getting distracted or wasting time, note what you were doing and what distracted you.
-At the end of the week, identify changes you could make to reduce the distractions.
+At the end of the week, identify changes you could make to reduce distractions.

-In episode 24 of the All in a Homeschool Day podcast, I share additional strategies I use to minimize distractions so our homeschool day stays on track.
+In episode 24 of the podcast, I share additional strategies I use to minimize distractions so our homeschool day stays on track.

 5. Set Aside Time To Plan